ARTICLE CATEGORIES

 Instructions

-1. Mix and place in a small jar or a squeeze bottle.
+• Mix and place in a small jar or a squeeze bottle.
 Use a spoon or disposable wooden scoop to get the paste out and avoid contamination.

 3. Shampoo

-While products that go in our bodies or soak onto the skin are more often the priority for shifting to natural ingredients, shampoo can’t be overlooked – especially since it’s so easy to make.
+While products that go into our bodies or soak onto the skin are more often the priority for shifting to natural ingredients, shampoo can’t be overlooked – especially since it’s so easy to make.

 If toxic additives aren’t enough, most shampoos strip all of the oils from your hair and scalp, which then conveniently “requires” a conditioner.
 Meanwhile, your scalp compensates for the loss by creating even more oil, so you need to wash more frequently, which means you buy more shampoo!
 Tricky!